mattiaciollaro/mattiaciollaro.github.io/_posts/2017-12-27-interaction-with-ec2-instances.md

 # equivalent to ec2 = EC2('default')
 ```

-assumes that you want to use your `default` AWS profile.
+assumes that you want to use your `default` AWS profile (and that you have one!).

 More functionality may be added in the future.
 But, really, all this is just further simplifying trivial operations that you can already perform using `boto3`.